 The chances of someone losing a laptop are probably higher than you think, so you need to think about your physical security as well.
 Make sure you have a policy in place that makes it very difficult for someone to access files if a laptop is left out somewhere.

-5. Use Two-Factor Authentication
+5. Use Two-Factor Authentication Over Passwords

 You should encourage your employees to use two-factor authentication.
 Just because someone has accessed your username and password combination doesn’t necessarily mean they are going to access the files.
-For example, if the username and password combo are correct, you may want to follow this up with a text message notification that includes a confirmation code.
+For example, if the username and password combo is correct, you may want to follow this up with a text message notification that includes a confirmation code.
 This is the second factor that someone might need to access the files.
 This is important because if someone’s username and password combination are stolen, the individual still will not be able to access the files without the s factor.

 6. Separate Roles for Your Administrators

 There is a good chance that your administrators may have access to all of the files.
 You may feel like this is necessary for them to do their jobs, but you need to separate the roles when you can.
-For example, your database administrator and your Security administrator should have separate roles.
+For example, your database administrator and your security administrator should have separate roles.
 That way, nobody has access to all of the information.
 This is important from a risk management perspective.
 If one of them has their login credentials stolen, the individual will not have access to all of the files on the server.

 7. Practice Good Password Hygiene